nbieber/FEWD_Slides/lesson1/slides.md

   * Multiple Screens
 * Grading
   * Complete and submit 80% of all course homework assignments
+  * Any problems, literally just ask (we're here for you)

 ## Final Project

-* Start thinking about as possible...
+* Start thinking about it as soon possible...
+* Make it as personal / contextual / fun / random
 * [FEWD HK Example](http://studio.generalassemb.ly/HK/FEWD1/Sean/project/v3/)
 * [GA Gallery](https://generalassemb.ly/gallery)